 The BCS theory (the acronym formed from the first letters of its creators’ surnames) applies specifically to low temperature superconductors.
-Schrieffer, however, has also been involved in research focusing on developing an equally successful theory of high temperature superconductivity.
+Schrieffer, however, was also involved in research focusing on developing an equally successful theory of high-temperature superconductivity.

 Born in Oak Park, Illinois, in 1931, Schrieffer moved during his youth to Manhasset, New York, and again, about seven years later, to Eustis, Florida, where the family settled.
 Schrieffer graduated in 1949 from Eustis High School, then headed back north to major in electrical engineering at the Massachusetts Institute of Technology.
 In his third year at the school, however, Schrieffer changed his major to physics, earning a bachelor’s degree in the subject in 1953.
 He continued to study physics at the University of Illinois at Urbana-Champaign, where he became a research assistant in the laboratory of John Bardeen.

 Schrieffer’s initial focus as a research assistant was on surface physics.
 But in 1956 he began to investigate superconductivity with Bardeen and Cooper, who was also an assistant in Bardeen’s lab.
 After Cooper discovered that electrons in a superconducting material are attracted to one another and organize themselves into pairs (termed Cooper pairs), Schrieffer began seeking a mathematical description of their behavior.
 In early 1957 he developed the necessary equations, which considered the activity of all Cooper pairs simultaneously, rather than as individual pairs.
 Later that same year, the BCS theory was completed and announced.
 For his doctoral dissertation, Schrieffer gave an account of his theoretical work on superconductivity.